 To ameliorate this situation and to address the increasing congestion on our city’s roads, in the 1940s the Allegheny County Department of Public Works began to develop a beltway system that would aid drivers in finding their way.
 Using existing federal, state, and municipal roads, color-coded routes that encircled the city were created.
 The signs for the belts are white rectangles with a colored circle corresponding to the name of the belt, with the color spelled out as well.
 Initially, five loops were developed.
 Then in 1995, a sixth belt, The Purple Belt, was added.

 Based on the order of the colors in the rainbow, the outermost loop is the Red Belt.
 It is followed by the ever-decreasing circuits of the Orange, Yellow, Green, Blue, and Purple Belts.
 The Red and Orange Belts are not complete loops because the rest of their circumference would fall outside of the county.
 The Green Belt is also incomplete, making an arc through the northern and eastern suburbs.
 It comes so close to the neighboring Yellow Belt, it was not necessary to complete the southern and western portions.
-Click the map to see a larger version.

 The Red Belt is 33 miles long.
 Its western terminus is in Leetsdale, and the eastern terminus is in Tarentum.
 Due to increased development of the northern suburbs of Allegheny County, the Red Belt has become a vital artery.

 The Orange Belt is the longest beltway and is nearly three times longer than the Red Belt at 92 miles.
 The second of three incomplete loops, it begins in the south at Library and nearly completes the circle, falling just short, ending in Elizabeth Township.
 Among the points of interest found on the Orange Belt are many of the county’s parks and the airport.